 Commercially available benzodiazepines in the United States are marketed as anti-anxiety drugs and sedative-hypnotics.
 It is worth noting, however, that all benzodiazepines have both sedative and anti-anxiety properties.
 Some of the FDA-approved indications for benzodiazepine prescriptions include: [15]

-• Anterograde amnesia in patients undergoing surgeries (patients cannot remember events while under the influence of the drug)
+• Anterograde amnesia in patients undergoing surgery (such that patients do not remember events while under the influence of the drug)

 • Anxiety disorders